 Submit video in a digital format on a DVD or provide links to You Tube, Vimeo, or other internet source.
 Whenever possible, video is best sent on a CD or YouTube link.
 DVDs cannot be transferred onto a computer to be made available to the panelists, and may need to be copied and mailed in order to be viewed.

 Submit copies of articles, catalogs, program books, and other publications that include substantive information on the artist’s life and work.
 These may also be scanned and submitted on a compact disc or through email.

 Support material cannot be returned except in the most special circumstances.
 Please do not submit the only copy of materials such as sound recordings, photographs, or slides.

 Nominators should submit no more than ten letters of support from individuals knowledgeable about the nominee’s particular artistic tradition and/or the artist’s contributions to the community through this tradition.

 Letters may accompany the nomination or be sent separately to the address below or emailed to firstname.lastname@example.org

-Please fill out the nomination form, attach your sample materials and click 'Submit'.
-You may also submit your sample materials by email or by post.
+Please download and complete the nomination form and send to Folklife Staff via email or mail.
 If you mail your nomination materials, please specify the name of the nominee.
 Please use paperclips to organize material; no staples, notebooks, or plastic sleeves that may interfere with the duplication process.
 Reduce support materials to 8”x11”.
 Nominations that are not selected will be kept on file at the Folklife Program and will be reconsidered for the next award cycle.

 Zoe Van Buren